Call for Papers

 General regulations

-• By submitting to CoPaMo, authors acknowledge that they are aware of and agree to be bound by the ACM Policy and Procedures on Plagiarism.
+By submitting to CoPaMo, authors acknowledge that they are aware of and agree to the IEEE Authors Rights and Responsibilities.
 In particular, papers submitted to CoPaMo must not have been published elsewhere and must not be under review or submitted for review elsewhere while under consideration for CoPaMo.